GeoscienceAustralia/ptha/R/examples/source_contours_2_unit_sources/tutorial.md

 If Kajiura filtering is to be applied, then the user must also provide an elevation raster (in lon-lat coordinates, with elevation in m, and negative value being below MSL).
-The input source zones should of course have longitudes inside the extent of the raster (if they are off by 360 degrees then the code will make the correction).
+The input source zones should of course have longitudes inside the extent of the raster (although if they are off by 360 degrees then the code will make the correction).
 Use of Kajiura filtering will cause the code to run more slowly.

 Note that more than one source-contour shapefile can be provided -- the code will loop over them.